neurodata/hyppo/docs/install.rst

 Hardware requirements
 ---------------------
-``mgc`` package requires only a standard computer with enough RAM to support the in-memory operations.
+``hyppo`` package requires only a standard computer with enough RAM to support the in-memory operations.

 OS Requirements